18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 - Office of General Counsel
 - [Paperwork Reduction Act](https://pra.digital.gov/) (PRA) Desk Officer

+Beyond research, we engage with our partner's privacy office when the systems we design will collect or use information specific to an individual.
+For systems that will interact with personal information, called personally identifable information (PII) in the government, we work with our partners and their organization's privacy office to assess the privacy impacts of that use, and document that impact in a Privacy Impact Assessment.
+If the system will routinely allow the government to retrieve PII by an identifier such as a social security number, then our partners will ensure there is a public notice and a legal purpose to process that PII.
+These notices are called System of Record Notices or SORNs.

 ## Policy

 Practicing user-centered design in government is complex.
 In some cases, we can find that policy dictates decisions we otherwise thought were ours to make about how a product or service functions or how we carry out the user-centered design process.
-For example, as we helped build [the new FEC.gov](https://18f.gsa.gov/2017/05/30/the-new-fec/) 18F conducted usability testing to see how our proposed designs might affect the site’s usability.
+For example, as we helped build [the new FEC.gov as discussed on our blog](https://18f.gsa.gov/2017/05/30/the-new-fec/) 18F conducted usability testing to see how our proposed designs might affect the site’s usability.
 If we were to suggest changes to the forms that campaigns use to file with the FEC, the FEC might be legally required to solicit public feedback in the Federal Register over a multi-month period.

 As we collaboratively design with partners, we should ask:

 {:.list-item--margin-bottom-extra}
-- Which policies will shape our design? (see [this list of requirements for federal government websites](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/))
+- Which policies will shape our design? (see [Digital.gov's list of requirements for federal government websites](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/))
 - Which policies will shape our design process? (are we considering a research design that will require approval from our partner’s Paperwork Reduction Act Desk Officer?)
 - Whose permission will be required if we need a policy exception?